Lack of policy implementation keeping air pollution problem alive in Delhi: Experts | Headlines

 ''In Delhi, we have a plethora of policies and agencies, including the Commission for Air Quality Management and the National Clean Air Programme.
 Several pollution-related cases are in courts and the city government is also making efforts.
 But, little has been done keeping the larger airshed in mind.
 That's the reason the overall emission load, primarily due to fossil fuel burning, has not reduced,'' Dahiya said.

-Though the Delhi government has introduced the Delhi Electric Vehicles policy which aims at increasing the EV share in total vehicle sales to 25 percent by 2024, vehicles plying in neighboring areas also affect its air quality, Dahiya said.
+Though the Delhi government has introduced Delhi Electric Vehicles policy which aims at increasing the EV share in total vehicle sales to 25 percent by 2024, vehicles plying in neighbouring areas also affect its air quality, Dahiya said.

 Also, public transport augmentation in Delhi has not happened speedily.
 The authorities are constructing peripheral expressways but that doesn't take the fossil fuel-driven vehicles far from the city, he said.